tomtom94/AutoGPT-RabbitMQ/README.md

 # AutoGPT-RabbitMQ

-This plugin allows you to communicate with your AutoGPT instance via microservice.
+This plugin allows you to communicate with your Auto-GPT instance via microservice.
+Only compatible with **Auto-GPT 0.3.1**

 ## 📚 Requirements